-To stand out from the crowd and to demonstrate your passion and dedication to employers work experience and internships are essential.
+To stand out from the crowd and demonstrate your passion and dedication to employers, work experience and internships are essential.

-Try where possible to gain relevant experience, for example in recording studios if you're an aspiring music producer or recording engineer, or at a record label if you're aiming to get into A&R, artist management or marketing and PR.
+Wherever possible, try to gain relevant experience - for example, in a recording studio for aspiring music producers or recording engineers, or at a record label if you're aiming to get into A&R, artist management or marketing and PR.
 However, keep in mind that any music-related experience will be useful.

 A number of organisations provide music internships, but beware of unpaid opportunities.
-Internships should pay at least the National Minimum Wage (NMW).
+Internships should pay at least the National Minimum Wage (NMW) - see GOV.UK.

-Major music companies such as Sony Music, Universal Music Group and Warner Music all offer industry placements or internships in a variety of functions such as administration, marketing, promotions, digital, communication and artist relations and commercial sales.
+Major music companies such as Sony Music, Universal Music Group and Warner Music Group all offer industry placements or internships in a variety of functions such as administration, marketing, promotions, digital, communication and artist relations and commercial sales.

-If you have your sights set on a career as a music journalist, look for internship opportunities at music magazines, blogs and websites.
+If you've set your sights on a career as a music journalist, look for internship opportunities at music magazines, blogs and websites.
 Get in touch with your local radio station if you'd like to become a radio producer or DJ.

 Internships and voluntary work are an excellent way to develop your knowledge and skills, learn about the industry and make useful contacts.
 Including it on your CV shows employers that you're passionate, resourceful, committed and able to use your initiative.

 The apprenticeship route is a great alternative to university study.
 Working towards an apprenticeship enables you to gain industry qualifications while actually doing the job and earning a wage.